 Starbucks Iced London Fog

-Cool off by turning this recipe into an Iced London Fog Tea Latte Starbucks would be happy to serve.
+Cool off by turning this recipe into an Iced London Fog Tea Latte that Starbucks would be happy to serve.
 Sure, you could just make hot tea and let it chill in the fridge, but there is a better way.
 Try cold-brewing your tea.

 - Place four tea bags or four teaspoons of loose tea in a pitcher.

-- Add 24 ounces of cold water and stick in the fridge overnight or about 8 to 12 hours.
+- Add 24 ounces of cold water and stick it in the fridge overnight or about 8 to 12 hours.

 - Pour the mixture over ice cubes and serve.